Remi-Gau/eCobidas/goals.md

 # Goals

-## Milestones
+## Milestones (short term goals)

 -   Discuss conceptual and structural details of the spreadsheet, COBIDAS-json file, branching logic of the checklist.

--   Create a template of the spreadsheet or COBIDAS-json file where each item of the checklist has been properly atomized
+-   Create a spreadsheet where each item of the checklist has been properly atomized

 -   Define use-case to simplify user experience

--   Identify high-priority items to report based on Carp 2012 to make sure users do better than 50% of the papers out there
+-   Identify high-priority items to report based on Carp 2012 to make sure users do better than 50% of the papers out there :heavy_check_mark: :smiley:

 -   Create a proof of concept website that can:
-  - given a template spreadsheet file generates a checklist to clicked through by users,
+  - given a template spreadsheet file generates a checklist to clicked through by users, :heavy_check_mark: :smiley:
-  - outputs a populated COBIDAS-json file once the user is done,
+  - outputs a populated COBIDAS-json file once the user is done, :heavy_check_mark: :smiley:
   - generate a method section using a populated COBIDAS-json file.

 ## Requirements